antononcube/Raku-LLM-Functions/README.md

 &func3(dish => 'salad', cuisine => 'Russian', max-tokens => 300);
 ```
 ```
-# **Russian Salad (Olivier Salad)**
+# **Russian Salad**
 #
 # Ingredients:
 #
-# * 2 pounds (900g) potatoes, peeled and cubed
+# * 2 pounds (900g) red potatoes, peeled and cubed
 # * 1 pound (450g) carrots, peeled and cubed
-# * 1 pound (450g) celery root, peeled and cubed
-# * 1 pound (450g) red cabbage, thinly sliced
+# * 1 pound (450g) celery, thinly sliced
-# * 1 pound (450g) green beans, cooked and cooled
-# * 1 cup (240ml) mayonnaise
+# * 1/2 cup (120ml) mayonnaise
 # * 1/2 cup (120ml) sour cream
-# * 1/4 cup (60ml) finely chopped fresh dill
+# * 1/4 cup (60ml) apple cider vinegar
+# * 1 teaspoon salt
+# * 1/2 teaspoon black pepper
-# * 1/4 cup (60ml) finely chopped fresh parsley
+# * 1/4 cup (60ml) chopped fresh parsley
-# * Salt and pepper to taste
 #
 # Instructions:
 #
-# 1. In a large bowl, combine the potatoes, carrots, celery root, and red cabbage.
+# 1. In a large bowl, combine the potatoes, carrots, and celery.
-# 2. In a small bowl, whisk together the mayonnaise, sour cream, dill, parsley, salt, and pepper.
+# 2. In a small bowl, whisk together the mayonnaise, sour cream, vinegar, salt, and pepper.
 # 3. Pour the dressing over the salad and toss to coat.
-# 4. Serve immediately or chill for later.
+# 4. Sprinkle with parsley and serve immediately.
 #
 # **Tips:**
 #
-# * To make the salad ahead of time, chill it for at least 2 hours before serving.
+# * To make the potatoes ahead of time, cook them and then let them cool completely.
+Store them in an airtight container in the refrigerator until you're ready to make the salad.
+# * You can also use different vegetables in this salad.
+Some popular additions include green beans, peas, radishes, and cucumbers.
-# * If you don't have time to cook the green beans, you can use canned green beans instead.
+# * If you don't have any fresh parsley on hand, you can use dried parsley instead.
+Just
-# * Feel free to add
 ```

 --------